curl/everything-curl/cmdline/variables.md

 ### Example 1: No default value set

 Assign the `%USER` environment variable to a curl variable and insert it into a URL.
-Because no default value is specified, this operation will fail if the environment variable does not exist:
+Because no default value is specified, this operation fails if the environment variable does not exist:

     curl \
         --variable %USER \